 Just Ask

-to survey them – especially new employees – about their personal preferences.
+No matter how creative and well-considered you think your motivation program is, it’s what your team thinks that matters most.
+That’s why it’s important to survey them – especially new employees – about their personal preferences.
 The best method is also the simplest: Just ask, “What motivates you to do your best work,” then actively listen.

 Assign a Mentor

 Not everyone is going to be motivated by your management style.
-Instead of letting that frustrate you, accept it and match the person with a mentor… a superior or peer who can make a better connection with the employee, model your desired behavior,
+Instead of letting that frustrate you, accept it and match the person with a mentor… a superior or peer who can make a better connection with the employee, model your desired behavior, and inspire the person to be their best.
+A mentoring circle (a collection of people the employee can call on for advice and inspiration) provides multiple points

 of support, and helps ensure someone is always available to work with the person.
 The circle can bridge business units as well as geographies.